1. How does BlephEx® work?

 3. Does insurance cover the cost?

-Answer: No, BlephEx® is a brand new cleaning procedure for dry eye and is not covered by insurance.
+Answer: No, BlephEx® is a brand new treatment for dry eye and is not covered by insurance.
 It is a private pay procedure but will typically be less expensive than a years worth of prescription drops, artificial tears, ointments, copays, etc, that have little to no effect on your disease.

 4. How much will it cost?